codatio/codat-docs/docs/expenses/sync-process/reimburseable-expense-transactions.md

 ### Updating reimburseable expenses

-In some cases, your customer may want to update an expense transaction that was previously synced to their accounting platform.
-Use our [Update expense transactions](/sync-for-expenses-api#/operations/update-expense-transaction) endpoint to edit the following parameters and reflect the change in the SMB's accounting software:
+In some cases, your customer may want to update a reimburseable expense transaction that was previously synced to their accounting platform.
+Use our [Update reimburseable expense transactions](/sync-for-expenses-api#/operations/update-reimburseable-expense-transaction) endpoint to edit the following parameters and reflect the change in the SMB's accounting software:

 - Net expense amount
 - Tax amount of the spend